OraOpenSource/OXAR/README.md

 vi config.sh
 ```

-**Due to licensing requirements, you must download the Oracle installtion files and modify the following parameters in the config file with the location of these files.**
+**Due to licensing requirements, you must download the Oracle installation files and modify the following parameters in the config file with the location of these files.**

 <table>
   <tr>